JESUS 2.0 – Follow the Science

 This announcement was a mistake.
 The contemporaries of Jesus did not have adequate explanatory information.
 Nobody dies for anybody’s sins, ever.

-Good News 2.0 is: “Jesus died for your information.”
+Good News 2.0 is: “Jesus died to explain the relationship between time and eternity.”

-He demonstrated that death is only a transition, not anything final.
+Death is our transition between time and eternity.
+It is not the end of our existence.
 This announcement is based on the same raw data that early Christians had, but studied much more closely, and with 2,000 years of additional knowledge.

 The Jews of his time considered history to be an important manifestation of divine reality (Werner Keller, The Bible as History, etc.), and so they left a generally reliable record of what he actually did during his time on earth.
 But they lacked explanatory knowledge.